arangodb/arangojs/README.md

 ### cursor.some(fn, callback)

-Advances the cursor by applying the function *fn* to each value returned by the query until the cursor is depleted or *fn* returns a value that evaluates to `true`.
+Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted or *fn* returns a value that evaluates to `true`.

 Passes the return value of the last call to *fn* to the callback.